zvevqx/f_ctb1/pages/bash-commands.md

 ...

+👾 MOST OF THIS PAGE IS DIRECT OUTPUT OF CHATGPT 3.5

 # Basic Bash Commands for Navigating a File System

 Here are some of the basic Bash commands you can use to navigate a file system: